Doctor insights on:

 Depends on the kind: Melanoma is the kind of skin cancer that usually leads to death.
 It can spread to vital organs in a fairly aggressive fashion, thus the importance of preventing it by avoiding UV light exposure or at least early detection with regular skin screenings.
 Other types of skin cancers can kill if neglected but that is uncommon. ...Read more

 "i feel that hydroquinones are safe and effective treatment for pigmentary disorders, " taylor says. "i feel comfortable recommending that my patients continue to use hydroquinones if they have a pigmentary disorder."

 "i think the evidence is quite weak with the link between hydroquinones and cancer, " taylor tells webmd. "data on rats and mice cannot necessarily be extrapolated to human data. ...Read more

 Skin cancer: Nodular cancers can be pigmented or non pigmented.
 If pigmented- will need urgent attention as your doctor will need to rule out melanoma as they can be aggressive.
 Non pigmented still need to be seen as melanomas can be non pigmented in about 25% cases.
 Basal cell cancer and sq cell CA usually will resent with non healing lesions and then can ulcerate.
 See your doctor as they may be symptomless. ...Read more

 No, Yes: Nobody's been able to measure an increased cancer risk consistently from motor oil; I think the studies of increased pancreatic cancer in mechanics are statistical flukes.
 The stuff does irritate your skin some if it's dirty. ...Read more

 - Why is cancer so prevalent now?

-- Why is skin cancer so common?
+- Why is my skin so dry after pregnancy?